zwyhahaha/zwyhahaha.github.io/_posts/2024-11-06-TeXmacs-Tips.md

 - [https://whzecomjm.com/p/2021/04/texmacs/](https://whzecomjm.com/p/2021/04/texmacs/)
 - [https://x-wei.github.io/soft/TeXmacs_intro.html](https://x-wei.github.io/soft/TeXmacs_intro.html)

-Hope you enjoy using TeXmacs! :)
+Hope you enjoy using TeXmacs! :) I will keep updating this post whenever I find new tips!

-## How to fix TeXmacs Crash
+## How to fix TeXmacs crash

-Recently, I encountered a TeXmacs crash on my MacBook Pro, which was quite frustrating since I couldn’t use it for note-taking. :(

-Here is a guide to help you fix it.
+Recently, I encountered a TeXmacs crash on my MacBook, which was quite frustrating since I couldn’t use it for note-taking. :( Here is a guide to help you fix it.
 The crash is likely caused by a full cache, and clearing it should resolve the issue.

 For macOS and Linux, run: